Crook (film): Soundtrack

-The soundtrack was composed by Pritam with the lyrics written by Kumaar.
-The song, "Challa" was based on the song "Australian Challa" by Babbal Rai.
+The soundtrack for Crook was composed by Pritam with lyrics written by Kumaar; it was Suri's first film to feature a soundtrack not involving multiple composers, as has been the norm in his films, and is also the only such album to date.
+The song "Challa" was based on the song "Australian Challa" by Babbal Rai.
 The song "Mere Bina" topped the charts in India.
 The film's background score was composed by Raju Singh.